Saransh-cpp/ROOT/README.md

 All of which can also be set in `CMakeLists.txt`.

+## Typical program execution

+Input reading is handled by a CLI implemented using `CLI11`, the `Reader` classes, and the `Parser` classes.
+The output is passed from the CLI to one of the Reader classes

 ## Tests

 Tests for the library (`libROOT`) can be found in `libROOT/tests`, and the tests for the application (`root_cli`) can be found in `ROOT/tests`.
 We follow [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development), which means that each code changing PR must have tests to validate the changes.